srobinson0586/ttg-basic/1-python-programming/README.md

-# Introduction to Section 1: Python

-## JQR Section 1 Overview
+# JQR Section 1 (Python) Overview

 This is Section 1 in the NCWDG JQR, where new Computer Network Operations (CNO) developers go from a Python Zero to a Python Hero.
 The section is structured in a way that first teaches students the basics of a specific topic using Markdown files in every folder, known as a **learning** Module.
-The learning modules then test students' knowledge by having them complete python challenges (`application.py`).
+The learning modules then test students' knowledge by having them complete knowledge checks (`knowledge_check.md`) and python challenges (`application.py`).
 After several modules, or topics, their combined use is tested in the form of a **competency** module.

 There are 7 total competency modules.
 Each of them attempts to challenge the student more than the basic application challenges in the learning modules preceding it.
 All coding challenges are graded using the `test_application.py` script in each directory.
 All the students (and graders) must do to test the code is run `pytest` in the directory. `pytest` setup is covered in [1.01_environment](../1.01_environment/environment.md).

+> Remember you can preview markdown in VS Code by pressing the "Open Preview" icon in the top right corner, or by pressing `<CTRL>+<SHIFT>+V`.
+You can't edit the file in this mode.
+To edit files (usually Knowledge Checks), double click on the preview and it will pull up the actual Markdown (`.md`) file.

 ### Table of Contents